What is World Water Forum? And What Do They Do?

 6th World Water Forum: France

 The 6th World Water Forum was held in Marseille, France, from March 12 to 17, 2012.
-Once more, there were broad fights against the greenwashing of water commodification by organizations and the impacts of dams.
-It was likewise condemned for not expressly perceiving basic freedom to water and disinfection, just like how the UN General Assembly did in 2010.
+Once again, broad fights were waged against the greenwashing of water commodification and the impacts of dams by organizations.
+The forum was likewise condemned for not expressly recognizing the basic freedom to water and disinfection, as the UN General Assembly did in 2010.

 7th World Water Forum: Korea

-The 7th World Water Forum on the subject of "Water for Our Future" occurred from 12 to 17 April 2015 in Daegu and Gyeongbuk, Republic of Korea.
+The 7th World Water Forum on "Water for Our Future" occurred from 12 to 17 April 2015 in Daegu and Gyeongbuk, Republic of Korea.

 8th World Water Forum: Brazil